RECORD & HONORS

 After an illustrious career, Woodruff retired from the tour in May 2002.

 A lifetime resident of Knoxville, Woodruff is married to Jennifer Woodruff.
-He has four children: Olivia, Tate, Carter and Ava Adele.
+He has five children: Olivia, Tate, Carter, Ava and Chase.